 In the dark glimmer of the night, they are born.
 From the songs of the singers and the chants of the poets, they are remembered.
 These are the Heroes of time now long gone.

 But now, they are reborn.
 These larger-than-life heroes, reborn with the Light Rebellious that grants them the ability to leap over mountains, charm demons, change the world.

 Join these heroes, the Karanduun, Worthy of Song, as they venture forth into the Land of the Fireleaves and their destiny intertwines.

 It begins with fire, and it shall end in fire.

 The dance begins here.

 This is a web serial — that is, a novel serialized into the internet — that is free for all to read.
-It follows a cast of characters as they go through a land inspired by Filipino Myth.
+It follows a cast of characters as they go through a land inspired by Filipino Myth, Spanish Philippines, and the Philippine Revolution.
 I wrote it when I was inspired by the vast swathes of usual Western European Myth, and then saw The Witcher by Andrzej Sapkowski, who wrote Fantasy but with his own Polish bent.
-I loved the feel and unfamiliarity of it despite using conventional monsters and tropes, and decided to set out and write it.
+I loved the feel and unfamiliarity of it despite using conventional monsters and tropes, and decided to set out and write something like it.

-In summation, this is an Epic Fantasy with a world inspired by Filipino Mythology, the Ancient Filipino world, as well as the Colonial Filipino period.
-Will it expand to other areas of the world of Lugan?
+In summation, this is an Epic Fantasy with a world inspired by Filipino Mythology, the Ancient Filipino world, as well as the Colonial Filipino period, and the Philippine Revolution Period.
+Will it expand to other areas of the world of Sanlibutan?
 We don’t know.
 But for now, we venture into the Lakungdulan Isles.